Find a Recipe!

 Dinner comes together in a flash with this recipe for kid-pleasing, one-pot ground beef pasta skillet topped with pesto and ricotta. | justalittlebitofbacon.com

-You can connect with me by subscribing to my emails (see the form in the sidebar or below the recipe card), liking my FACEBOOK page, or by following me on PINTEREST.
+You can connect with me by subscribing to my emails or liking my Facebook or Pinterest (see the form and icons in the sidebar or below the recipe card)

 Lately I’ve been having some fun working on various one-pot comfort food meals and spreading out the love to some of my favorite cuisines – Greek Lamb Meatballs and Rice, French Chicken Thighs Dijon, and now Italian Ground Beef Skillet Pasta.
 There is just something rather wonderful about creamy, Mediterranean dinners cooked all in a single skillet ready for a weeknight meal!

-While I’m not against puttering about in the kitchen for most of an afternoon ( πŸ™‚ I call that a fun afternoon), as I mentioned in my chicken dijon post sometimes you simply want to get dinner on the table without too much fuss.
+While I’m not against puttering about in the kitchen for most of an afternoon ( 🙂 I call that a fun afternoon), as I mentioned in my chicken dijon post sometimes you simply want to get dinner on the table without too much fuss.
 And workhorse skillet dinners are one of my favorite ways to go from ‘oh, I’d best get dinner started’ to ‘come and eat!’

 When I can combine a skillet dinner with comfort food?
 So much the better.
 I clearly love comfort food, I especially love Italian comfort food.
 It’s home to me!
 Take some pesto and ricotta here, a couple of cans of tomatoes there, add a few handfuls of pasta and wrap it in a meat sauce.